Daniel-Muruthi/password-locker/README.md

 ## Known Bugs

-No bugs observed at the moment
+No bugs observed at the moment.
+In case of any reach out to me via the email down below

 ## Technologies Used

-This project has been written using python's flask frameworks
+This project has been written using python's flask frameworks.
+It has utilized classes including a test class i.e., test.py.

+## Execution

+On your terminal, CD to the folder carrying the files.
+Run this code (chmod +x main.py)  followed by ./main.py if you wish to run it from your Terminal

 ## Support and contact details